CPALMS Logo Generated on 9/18/2025 at 10:17 AM

 Instructional Task 1 (MTR.6.1, MTR.7.1

-In buying ground beef for hamburgers, there are several packages from which to choose as shown in the table below.
+When buying ground beef for hamburgers, there are several packages from which to choose as shown in the table below.

 Table with data related to pounds of ground beef and its cost

-• Part A. Predict how much it would cost for a pound of beef.
+• Part A. Predict how much it would cost for a pound of ground beef.
 Explain why your prediction is reasonable.

-• Part B. What is the unit cost of the ground beef?
+• Part B. What is the unit cost of ground beef?
 Does the unit cost differ by the package size at this store?

 Instructional Task 2 (MTR.4.1)